PatrickChudalla/jclouds-examples/aws-rds-example/README.md

 #### 3. IRSA Simulation with IAM Database Authentication (`irsa`)

 Simulates the IAM Roles for Service Accounts (IRSA) environment used in Kubernetes/EKS.
 Uses web identity token federation to obtain temporary AWS credentials for RDS IAM authentication.
+Before using this method, ensure all prerequisites in [Requirements for IAM Database Authentication](#requirements-for-iam-database-authentication) are met.

 **Important**: This method requires temporary AWS credentials with session tokens from AWS STS.
 Static AWS credentials do NOT work with RDS IAM authentication.